ocherry341/llm-xml-parser/README.md

 This parser has two parts of output

 - **data**: the structured data in the xml tags
-- **messages**: the text content of the xml tags, with an index indicating the position of whole xml output.
+- **messages**: the text content out of xml tags, with an index indicating the position of whole xml output.

 For example, a llm output like this: